 While presented with numeric specificity, the Financial Forecasts were not prepared for purposes of public disclosure, nor were they prepared on a basis designed to comply with GAAP published guidelines of the SEC or the guidelines established by the American Institute of Certified Public Accountants for preparation and presentation of projections.
 However, in the view of Frontier management and Spirit management, the respective Financial Forecasts were prepared on a reasonable basis, and reflect the best currently available estimates and judgments, and present, to the best of Frontier management's and Spirit management's knowledge and belief, the expected course of action and the expected future financial performance of Frontier and Spirit, respectively.
-Neither Frontier's independent registered public accounting firm nor Spirit's independent registered public accounting firm, each of which is listed as an expert in the section entitled "Experts" of this information statement and proxy statement/prospectus, nor any other independent accountants, compiled, examined or performed any procedures with respect to the Financial Forecasts summarized above, and has not expressed any opinion or any other form of assurance on this information or its achievability, and assumes no responsibility for, and disclaims any association with, the Financial Forecasts.
+Neither Frontier's independent registered public accounting firm nor Spirit's independent registered public accounting firm, each of which is listed as an expert in the section entitled "Experts" of this information statement and proxy statement/prospectus, nor any other independent accounting firms incorporated by reference in this information with, the Financial Forecasts.
 The reports of the independent registered public accounting firms incorporated by reference in this information statement and proxy statement/prospectus relate to historical financial statements.
 They do not extend to any financial projections and should not be seen to do so.